Carmakers and the United Auto Workers are talking. No signs of a breakthrough to end the strike

 An administration official said Monday that acting Labor Secretary Julie Su and senior aide Gene Sperling will not serve as mediators — they won't be at the bargaining table — but are going to Detroit “to help support the negotiations in any way the parties feel is constructive.”
 The official was not authorized to discuss private discussions and spoke anonymously.

 “This is our battle.
 Our members are out there manning the picket lines," he said Monday on MSNBC.
-"This battle is not about the president, it’s not about the former president.”
+“This battle is not about the president, it’s not about the former president” — a reference to reports that former President Donald Trump plans to skip a debate for Republican presidential candidates next week to meet with striking autoworkers in Detroit.

-The UAW is seeking wage increases of 36% over four years, while the companies have offered about 20%.
-The union is also demanding a 32-hour work week for 40 hours of pay, and other changes.

-Rather than launching an all-out strike of its 146,000 members, the union opted to target three factories a plan that could make the union's $825 million strike fund last longer.
-Workers walked out of a GM plant in Wentzville, Missouri, a Ford plant near Detroit, and a Stellantis factory in Toledo, Ohio, that produces Jeeps.

 A key feature of the UAW strategy is the threat of escalating the strike if the union is unhappy with the pace of bargaining.
 On Friday, Fain said more factories could be targeted: “It could be in a day, it could be in a week.”